 Definition of Resistor

-A resistor offers resistance to the flow of current.
-The resistance is the measure of opposition to the flow of current in a resistor.
-More resistance means more opposition to current.
-The unit of resistance is ohm and it is represented as Ω. When one volt potential difference is applied across a resistor and for that one ampere of current flows through it, the resistance of the resistor is said to be one Ω. Resistor is one of the most essential passive elements in electrical and electronics engineering.
+The unit of resistance is ‘Ohm’ and is represented as Ω. As per Ohm’s Law, When a 1 Volt potential difference is applied across a resistor and 1 Amp of current flows through it, the resistance of the resistor is said to equal 1 Ω. A resistor is one of the most fundamental circuit elements in electrical and electronics engineering.

-It is some time required to introduce electrical resistance in different circuit to limit the current through it.
-Resistor is an element of circuit which does the same.
-Such as series connected resistor limits the current flowing through the light emitting diode (LED).
+We often need to introduce electrical resistance into a circuit to limit the amount of current passing through it.
+A resistor is a circuit element which does just that.
+For example, you may set up a bunch of resistors in series to limit the current flowing through a light emitting diode (LED).

 In addition to that resistors serve many other purposes in electrical and electronic applications.
-The most essential requirement of a resistor is that its value of electrical resistance should not vary with temperature for a wide range.
-That means resistance variation with temperature must be as minimal as possible for a wide range of temperature.
-In other word the temperature coefficient of resistance of must be minimum for the materials by which a resistor is made of.
+The most essential requirement of a resistor is that its value of electrical resistance should not vary with temperature (except for a thermistor, which is designed to change its resistance with temperature).

 High Frequency Effects on Resistor